3149797771/woodfish/README.md

 Electronic Woodfish is developed by using html, css and js.
 Online testing link: http://url.lty2.cn/woodfish/

-I also wrote another multiplayer version: http://muyu.lty2.cn/
+I also wrote another multiplayer version: (Chinese only) http://muyu.lty2.cn/

 New features such as woodfish’s skin will be updated when the video in bilibili has reached 2k likes: